 As an American, something that’s heard a lot when traveling is “Aren’t you afraid you won’t speak the language?”
 While that should not steer you away from visiting a foreign country, the United Kingdom is a fantastic starting spot if you’re an inexperienced traveler from the United States.

 The United Kingdom includes England, Scotland, Northern Ireland and Wales.
 You can take a ferry or train to almost anywhere within the United Kingdom and it’s only a few hours long.
 You have England’s royal family and history, Scotland’s beautiful rolling hills, Northern Ireland’s picturesque towns and Wales’ castles and cottages.
 What’s not to love!

 If not knowing the local language is something that stops you from exploring the world, then perhaps you can benefit from short online courses for learning languages and travel phrases.
-However, don’t let the language barrier stop you from traveling where you want.
+However, don’t let the language barrier stop you from traveling to the destinations you want.

 What do you think?
 Where are you noticing the Gen Z-ers and Millenials are looking to go?
+What are some of your favorite destinations?
 Let us know in the comments below!